RemoteReasoner: Towards Unifying Geospatial Reasoning Workflow: Introduction

 During training, we utilize Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} to fine-tune the reasoning model.
 Benefiting from our sophisticated reward function that balances output formats, localization accuracy, and quantity, RemoteReasoner demonstrates strong capabilities in autonomous reasoning and precise \textit{region-level} localization.
 This training approach maintains the inherent generalization capability of MLLM, thereby endowing it with the ability to recognize out-of-distribution categories.
 During inference, we design a task transformation pipeline inspired by RemoteSAM~\cite{yao2025remotesam}, which enables the model to perform \textit{object-} and \textit{pixel-level} reasoning tasks, eliminating redundant computations across granularities.

-Extensive experimental results demonstrate that RemoteReasoner achieves state-of-the-art performance on pixel-level and region-level reasoning tasks, with enhanced autonomous reasoning capabilities and superior generalization.
-For instance, RemoteReasoner achieves over 40\% accuracy improvement in region-level geospatial reasoning tasks.
-Moreover, compared to existing methods, RemoteReasoner supports a broader range of tasks without introducing additional decoders.
+Extensive experimental results demonstrate that RemoteReasoner achieves state-of-the-art performance on multi-granularity reasoning tasks, evidencing its enhanced autonomous reasoning capabilities and superior generalization.
+For instance, RemoteReasoner achieves 3.67\% accuracy improvement over SegEarth-R1 in pixel-level geospatial reasoning tasks.
+On unseen tasks (\eg, Referring Segmentation), our framework significantly outperforms competing models (\eg, PixelLM, LISA) in performance.

 The contributions are summarized as follows: